jeffnyman/zil-retro/TUTORIAL.md

 With all that being said, let's try and compile.

 You'll get an error: *"ROUTINE requires 3 or more args"*.
 As it turns out, this error message is not correct, at least so far as I can tell.
 If you look at the schematic of a routine provided above, this error would imply I need at least three arguments in the argument list provided with GO.
 As it turns out, however, you don't actually need to put three arguments in place.
 But you *do* need to have something to execute in the routine.

+(As a note: the above is incorrect on my part and the error is correct.
+I will revisit this in the [Cloak of Darkness](https://github.com/jeffnyman/zil-retro/blob/master/CLOAK.md).
+I leave it here as an example of how it's easy to to get some details wrong when you are working in the context of a Lisp-like language and are unfamiliar with the constructs.)

 Let's modify our example: